codeAligned/JP_Notes/book-think_stats_notes.md

 d[x] = freq / n
 ```

-Or we can use the Pmf class provided by thinkstats2.
-Like Hist, the Pmf constructor can take a list, pandas Series, dictionary, Hist, or another Pmf object.
+Or we can use the `Pmf` class provided by thinkstats2.
+Like `Hist`, the `Pmf` constructor can take a list, pandas Series, dictionary, `Hist`, or another `Pmf` object.
 Here’s an example with a simple list:

 ```bash
 >>> import thinkstats2